About Museums In London

 Madame Tussauds Museum

-One of the most well-known museums in London is Madame Tussauds, known for its impressive collection of wax figures of international celebrities and British royals.
+One of the most famous museums in London is Madame Tussauds, known for its impressive collection of wax figures of international celebrities and British royals.
 Pose like a supermodel with Cara and Kendall and walk the red carpet with Dwayne Johnson and Zendaya.
 Compare yourself to heavyweight champions AJ and Ali or join Beyoncé and Taylor Swift on the stage.
 Meet with world leaders and get the chance to see the Queen from close.
 Pose with more than 150 lifelike figures of the world's most famous people and experience true awe and immersive experiences.

 The Clink Prison Museum